abingdonpta/abingdonpta/content/about/roles.md

 The Odyssey of the Mind Coordinator organizes students' participation in a problem-solving and critical thinking competition.
 The competition encourages creativity and cooperation as teams of students work together to produce a "solution" to problems; these solutions generally involve putting on a skit that incorporates props, costumes, and even songs.
 Learn more about Odyssey of the Mind on [their website](https://www.odysseyofthemind.com) and their [Virginia unit's website](https://vaodyssey.org).

+Abingdon has not participated in the Reflections program in several years.
+We would like to bring Odyssey back to Abingdon if we have the volunteers and the interest to do so.

 - **Location**: School and competition location(s)
 - **Time of day**: Immediately after school day and competition time
 - **Months**: Unsure